Gamerman2001/the-classroom/README.md

 A small app that will help faculty see students and desk setups

+Run npm run json-server to start json server for data.
+App starts a JSON server on port 5000 to grab data.
+Using mock Async await calls to bring in data.

 Tests that need to be written:
 MAIN PAGE
 If main page Container gets displayed